We've assembled a list of the most frequently asked questions from our private

 A Swimm Admin is a workspace member who has full access to workspace settings, integrations and account management.
-A Swimm Admin doesn't have to be a GitHub organization owner, nor a Slack Admin to integrate with Swimm.
+A Swimm Admin doesn't have to be an organization owner (like GitHub organization owner), nor a Slack Admin to integrate with Swimm.

 Please reach out to on our Community Slack Channel if you have any questions about the Admin status.

 Swimm does not store your documents or parts of your code.
-However, GitHub authoring policy doesn't allow write permissions per directory, so Swimm needs organizational, read & write permissions to the designated documentation folder in your repository (a "./swm" folder we create in order to store the documents).
+However, for GitHub users - GitHub authoring policy doesn't allow write permissions per directory, so Swimm needs organizational, read & write permissions to the designated documentation folder in your repository (a "./swm" folder we create in order to store the documents).